zehrer/SOGraphDB/README.md

 The idea of SOGraphDB is to implement a persistent layer based on the graph theory.
 The project is inspired by [Neo4j](http://www.neo4j.org) and a the related book [Graph Databases](http://graphdatabases.com).

-The interface are not stable yet!
+The **interface are not stable yet** and the **migration to Swift** started because it seems this language provide essential features to write high quality code.

 The target is a local fast and lightweight "database" which solve restrictions of RDB databases:
 * Schema-less and therefore flexible -> no data migration any more (reduce risk and [waste](http://en.wikipedia.org/wiki/Lean_manufacturing#Types_of_waste))